alienlebarge/alienlebarge.github.com/_posts/2014-11-07-connected-space-to-make-connected-experiences.md

 tags:
 - btconf
 - conference
-- css
+- stttti
 ---

 Objects can interact with each and others via the internet.
-[Stacey Mulcahy](http://twitter.com/bitchwhocodes) presented some (funny) projects she has done to make interact thins with the internet (<abbr title="Stuff That Talks To The Interwebs">STTTTI<abbr>) and how we can build similar things.
+[Stacey Mulcahy](http://twitter.com/bitchwhocodes) presented some (funny) projects she has done to make interact thins with the internet (<abbr title="Stuff That Talks To The Interwebs">STTTTTI<abbr>) and how we can build similar things.

   - Build for fun
   - Start small, think big !